zhhongzhi/ABWIM4KBRD/readme.md

 ```

 ## Preparing the vocab and word vectors
-The word vectors extracted for these two data sets are uploaded.
+The word vectors extracted for these data sets are uploaded.
 ```
 ./dat/SimpleQA_vocab.txt
 ./dat/WebQA_vocab.txt
 ```
-The scripts needed for reproduction is also available.
+The scripts needed for reproduction are also available.
 Firstly, download and unzip [glove.6B.300d.txt](http://nlp.stanford.edu/data/wordvecs/glove.6B.zip) and unzip it into  `./dat`.

 Secondly, run